drawpile/Drawpile/doc/protocol.md

  * Changed LayerDelete message's merge attribute from a boolean to a layer ID.
    This makes the command less stateful, as the structure of the layer stack no longer affects the interpretation of the command.
- * Changed LayerCreate's to support group layers
+ * Changed LayerCreate's flags to support group layers
- * Added last touched by field to PutTile
+ * Added "last touched by" field to PutTile
+ * Added SetMetadataInt and SetMetadataString commands

 ### Protocol dp:4.21.2 (2.1.9)
  * User 0 (server) is now always treated as Operator tier.
 (Change for experimental smart server)